Housing affordability: Housing prices (OECD)

 Housing prices capture the financial burden of purchasing a dwelling.
 Housing prices compared to income illustrate the affordability of owning a dwelling.

-OECD data are also used in the following dashboard menu options: Social rental housing stock (OECD), Household tenure (OECD), Home ownership (OECD), Housing stock and construction (OECD) and Housing costs (OECD).
+OECD data are also used in the following dashboard menu options: Social rental housing stock (OECD), Household tenure (OECD), Home ownership (OECD), Housing stock and construction (OECD), Housing costs (OECD), and Homelessness estimates (OECD).

 See the OECD Affordable Housing Database (http://www.oecd.org/social/affordable-housing-database.htm) for further information, including definitions, methods commentary and analysis, in particular data and comparability issues.
 Source tables HM1.2.A1 and HM1.2.A2.